Krafpy/Island/README.md

 (note that you don't need to install Visual Studio itself).
 - [`crinkler`](https://github.com/runestubbe/Crinkler) (e.g. in PATH)

-If you are using an antivirus software it is likely to detect the compiled executable as a [trojan](https://en.wikipedia.org/wiki/Trojan_horse_(computing)).
+If you are using an antivirus software (Windows Defender included), it is likely to detect the compiled executable as a [trojan](https://en.wikipedia.org/wiki/Trojan_horse_(computing)).
 You'll need to whitelist the file or the entire folder in your antivirus before compiling or running it.